BennettSmith/eastbay-overland-rally-planner/docs/use-cases/UC-05-SetTripDraftVisibility.md

 ## Authorization Rules
 - Caller must be an authenticated member.
-- Caller must be an organizer of the target trip.
+- Only the trip creator (`created_by_member_id`) may change `draftVisibility`.
+- For non-visible drafts, return `404 Not Found` (do not reveal existence).

 ## Domain Invariants Enforced
 - Trip must be in DRAFT state.
-- Only organizers may change draft visibility.
+- Only the creator may change draft visibility.
 - draftVisibility must be one of PRIVATE or PUBLIC.

 ---

 ## Output
-- Success DTO or confirmation response (depending on operation)
+- Success DTO containing the updated trip.

 ---